carmelocs/computer-vision-journey/month_2_gan_from_scratch/README.md

 - Understand GAN architecture at code level
 - Implement Generator and Discriminator in PyTorch
 - Simulate training loop logic
-- Prepare for real training on CelebA/CIFAR-10
+- Prepare for real training on CelebA / CIFAR-10

 ## Files